brooookemiller/peloton-data-integrations/README.md

 ## Peloton Client Library

-Thanks to @geudrik, I leveraged this peloton-client-library repo (which actually has [API docs]((https://github.com/geudrik/peloton-api/blob/master/API_DOCS.md)!).
+Thanks to @geudrik, I leveraged [this peloton-client-library repo][9], which actually has very useful [Peloton API docs][10]!
 Super appreciative of these docs and the foundation he set up.

 [1]: https://developers.google.com/calendar/quickstart/python#step_1_turn_on_the
 [2]: https://developers.google.com/calendar/quickstart/python#step_4_run_the_sample